parikhparv/TaskLog/README.md

-# TaskLog
+# 📝 TaskLog

-# About
+## Overview
-TaskLog is a simple, web-based task management application built with HTML, CSS, and JavaScript.
-It allows users to add, edit, complete, and delete tasks in an interactive interface.
-The project was originally created as a final project for Harvard's CS50x, but has been developed into an app that demonstrates core web development concepts.
+**TaskLog** is a lightweight, web-based task management application built with **HTML**, **CSS**, and **JavaScript**.
+It enables users to easily add, edit, complete, and delete tasks through a clean, interactive interface.

+Originally created as a **final project for Harvard’s CS50x**, TaskLog has since evolved into a showcase of core front-end development concepts — demonstrating DOM manipulation, event handling, and dynamic UI updates.

+---

-# Features
+## ✨ Features

-• Add tasks: Quickly create new tasks with a single input box and button
+-  **Add tasks:** Quickly create new tasks using a simple input box and button

-• Mark tasks complete: Toggle tasks as complete or incomplete with a simple click
+-  **Mark tasks complete:** Toggle tasks between complete and incomplete with a single click

-• Edit tasks: Update tasks using a built-in edit feature
+-  **Edit tasks:** Update existing tasks directly from the task list

-• Delete tasks: Remove tasks that are no longer needed
+-  **Delete tasks:** Remove tasks you no longer need

-• Task counters: Keep track of completed and uncompleted tasks
+-  **Task counters:** Track how many tasks are completed vs. remaining

+---

-# How It Works
+## ⚙️ How It Works

-This app is powered entirely by front-end technologies—no backend or database is required.
-All interactivity is handled with JavaScript:
+TaskLog is powered entirely by **front-end technologies** — no backend or database required.
+All interactivity and state management are handled via **vanilla JavaScript** in the browser.

+**Project Structure:**
-• index.html: Provides the structure of the app, including the input box, task list, and counters
+- **`index.html`** – Defines the app’s layout, including the task input area, list, and counters

-• style.css: Handles the design, including task styling, colors, and hover effects
+- **`style.css`** – Controls the visual design: colors, spacing, and hover animations

-• script.js: Contains the functionality for adding, editing, completing, and deleting tasks, as well as updating counters
+- **`script.js`** – Manages all core logic for adding, editing, completing, and deleting tasks, and dynamically updates counters